Decorative Candle Care & Usage

 After Burning

-- For tunnelling: Wrap the top of the candle with aluminum foil, leaving a small opening above the flame.
-The trapped heat will help melt the wax evenly across the surface.
+Wrap the top of the candle loosely in aluminium foil, leaving a small opening above the flame.
+The retained heat will gradually melt the wax surface back to an even level.

-Always keep your candles in a cool, dry place, away from direct sunlight and intense heat.
-This helps preserve the fragrance and prevents warping or melting.
+Store candles in a cool, dry place away from direct sunlight and heat, which can fade the fragrance and cause warping over time.